bennyhuo/KotlinBlogTranslation/original/JavaScript Interop.md

 <p></p>
 {% endraw %}

-The code above calls <em>getJSON</em> function on <em>jQuery</em> to return a list of commits from GitHub.
+The code above calls *getJSON* function on *jQuery* to return a list of commits from GitHub.
 The function takes a lambda with a single parameter, which is the actual commits.
-Each entry in this list is in turn a commit entry with its own fields such as <em>html_url</em> or <em>commit.message</em>.
+Each entry in this list is in turn a commit entry with its own fields such as *html_url* or *commit.message*.
-In the code <em>jQuery, commits</em> and <em>commit</em> are all dynamic, which means that anything we call on these will be resolved at runtime, i.e. by the JavaScript interpreter.
+In the code *jQuery, commits* and *commit* are all dynamic, which means that anything we call on these will be resolved at runtime, i.e. by the JavaScript interpreter.
 This allows for two things:

 * Not have to use a strongly-typed library to work with jQuery
 * Be able to consume model that hasn’t previously been defined

 The second ability is quite useful since it means that we don’t have to create intermediate strongly-typed classes to consume HTTP endpoints.
-Of course, we could even use language constructs such as <em>for</em> loops to do the same thing, not only using the <em>forEach</em> extensions function.
+Of course, we could even use language constructs such as *for* loops to do the same thing, not only using the *forEach* extensions function.

 {% raw %}
 <p></p>